lanesurface/IntegerQueue/README.md

 # IntegerQueue
 Basic queue example for the Queue Implementation paper<br />
-[Email me](mailto:surfacelane@gmail.com) for access to the document explaining the creating of this class
+[Email me](mailto:surfacelane@gmail.com) for access to the document explaining the creation of this class